zurich-forensic-medicine/microbiome_forensics_pipeline/README.md

 - dada_param : names(dada_param) <- c("QUALITY_THRESHOLD", "maxEE", "trimLeft", "trimRight", "truncLen")
 - tools_param : c("MSA_aligner", "tree_method", "tax_db", "tax_method")

 which are self-explanatory.
-They are used inside every sript to set up tools parameters and to form a final Pgyloseq object file name.
+They are used inside every script to set up tools parameters and to form a final Phyloseq object file name.

-Then, subsequintly all spets of the pipeline are ran,
+Then, subsequently all steps of the pipeline are ran.

 All individual steps of this pipeline (adapter trimming, merging etc) are in /pipeline_steps folder

-### [load.R  / configure.R]
-Load all R packages and configure paths for intermediate files
+load.R  - load all neccesary R packages configure.R - initialize all paths to data/intermediate folders and bioinformatics tools

+TODO: create a docker image to be able to run everything without any installations

-### Step 1: Cutadapt
+### Step 1: Cutadapt [ src/pipeline_steps/1_cut_adapters.R  ]
+Note: cutadapt must be installed and path to python and cutadapt must be hardcoded into 1_cut_adapters.R

 ### Step 4: [ src/pipeline_steps/4_BIG_dada_SV_table.R ]